 San Pedro is best known as a threshold to another world.
 Once you enter into the desert, you can view sparkling lakes, the eerily beautiful Valley of the Moon, the National Flamingo Reserve, the astonishing Tatio Geysers, resilient local fauna, ancient ruins, and much more.
 You can also expect to explore the strangest, most beautiful landscapes in the world.
 This Atacama Desert and San Pedro tour package will make you wonder if you are still on planet Earth!

 Your local guide will pick you up at Calama airport and you will cross part of the Atacama Desert and and view salt sculptures created by the wind, and hills that change color depending on the time of the day, as well as the snow-capped Andes mountain range hailing travelers from far away.
 The drive takes about one hour, and your guide will drop you off at your hotel to check in.
 You will have time to have lunch and explore the quaint town on your own.
-At night, your guide will take you stargazing for one of the most unforgettable views of the night sky in the world.

 Day 2 – Laguna Chaxa, Lagunas Altiplanicas, Toconao and Socaire Villages